 OUR CULTURE: CHARACTER & COMMUNITY COME FIRST

 CBI’s Jewish education program for youth strives to be an inclusive, welcoming, and comfortable place.
-Through engaging and responsive educational practices, we seek to instill in children a strong sense of belonging to the Jewish community, as well as an enduring love of and relationship with Jewish culture, prayer, values, traditions, and texts.
+Through engaging and responsive educational practices, we seek to instill in children a strong sense of belonging to the Jewish community, as well as an enduring love and relationship with Jewish culture, prayer, values, traditions, and texts.

 MENSCHES: Make a Difference in Our Community, have Empathy for Others, use Nice Words and Actions, Share and Collaborate, have the Courage to do the Right Thing, and Help Others in Need.